ArchieTansaria/loom-app/README.md

-# LoveOS - The Compatibility Engine
+# loom - The Compatibility Engine

-LoveOS is a revolutionary dating app that goes beyond superficial bios to create meaningful human connections based on psychological principles, behavioral patterns, communication styles, and deeper personality insights.
+loom is a revolutionary dating app that goes beyond superficial bios to create meaningful human connections based on psychological principles, behavioral patterns, communication styles, and deeper personality insights.

 ## 🔑 Core Features